 Surviving Cancer: A Place To Find Strength, Stamina and Support

-Through a partnership between the Cancer Center at UM Shore Regional Health and YMCA of the Chesapeake, the LiveSTRONG program is helping cancer survivors get back to living their lives.
+A partnership between LiveSTRONG and the Cancer Center at UM Shore Regional Health and YMCA of the Chesapeake is helping cancer survivors get back to living their lives.

 When people battle cancer, finding a sense of normalcy during and after treatment can be difficult.
 Regaining their strength can help, but they don’t always know where or how to start.

 To help, the Cancer Center at University of Maryland Shore Regional Health (UM SRH) and YMCA of the Chesapeake are working together to offer LiveSTRONG, a no-cost, 12-week fitness program led by YMCA instructors who are trained in working with cancer survivors.

 “It’s a program designed to help cancer survivors get their lives back together.
 When somebody goes through cancer treatment, they’ll have fatigue, muscle loss and difficult emotions,” says Barbara Jarrell, YMCA LiveSTRONG instructor.
 “Getting them moving again helps to really get their lives back.
 Their stamina improves, their endurance is better, they’re getting stronger and they’re starting to feel more like themselves.
 When they begin to get active again, they start to feel more positive about the future.”